 In an increasingly competitive marketplace for talent, standard benefits are no longer effective recruiting tools.
-Here are six of the top creative employee benefits ideas that showcase employers thinking outside the box:
+Here are six of the top creative employee benefits ideas that showcase employers thinking outside the box:1.
+Offer travel opportunities to your employees

 Encouraging employees to take time out to experience other cultures is an imaginative way to spark personal development.
 International travel is often the best way to experience new places and people, helping businesses attract adventurous thinkers.